-- We take public positions on transit issues.
+- We take public positions on transportation issues.

 - We comment in public hearings that matter to our Mission.

-- We attempt to persuade people to build better roads, transit, and public spaces.
+- We attempt to persuade people to build better roads, better transportation, and better public spaces.
 This often includes pushing for more bike infrastructure.

 - We build our own projects to highlight our case, using the philosophy of Tactical Urbanism.

 - We celebrate:

 - We host good parties.
 We do the work, you relax and make new friends.